-The Group’s main exposure to market risk arises from increases in input costs in so far as it is unable to pass them on to customers through price increases..
-The Group seeks to mitigate increases in input costs through a combination of continuous improvement activities to minimise increases in input costs and passing cost increases on to customers, where this is commercially viable.
+The Group’s main exposure to market risk arises from increases in input costs in so far as it is unable to pass them on to customers through price increases.
+The Group does not undertake any hedging activity in this area and all materials and utilities are purchased in spot markets.
+The Group seeks to mitigate increases in input costs through a combination of continuous improvement activities to minimize increases in input costs and passing cost increases on to customers, where this is commercially viable.

-The Group is also aware of market risk in relation to the dependence upon key vendors in its supply chain.
+The Group is also aware of market risk in relation to the dependence upon a relatively small number of key vendors in its supply chain.
 This risk could manifest in the event of a commercial or natural event leading to reduced or curtailed supply.
 The Group seeks to mitigate these risks by maintaining transparent and constructive relationships with key vendors, sharing long term plans and forecasts, and encouraging effective disaster recovery planning.
-Alternative sources of supply with different vendors and in different geographic regions have also been put in place.
+Alternative sources of supply have also been put in place.

 Other risks and uncertainties

-The remaining main risks faced by the Group are to its reputation as a consequence of a significant failure to comply with accepted standards of ethical and environmental behaviour.
+The remaining main risk faced by the Group are to its reputation as a consequence of a significant failure to comply with accepted standards of ethical and environmental behavior.